deruiter/Adafruit_0.56inch_4Digit_Display/README.md

 I use them a lot so I made a PCB for the display's, check it out...

-The wunderful Maxim 7219/7221 chip is what I use to control the 7 segment displays, so the Ledcontrol library is added, also some information about the Maxim chip and Ledcontrol library.
+The wonderful Maxim 7219/7221 chip is what I use to control the 7 segment displays, so the Ledcontrol library is added, also some information about the Maxim chip and Ledcontrol library.

 Visit my Arduino playground: https://www.flickr.com/photos/edr1924/sets/